Himanshu Shekhar Pandey

 ground

-1. Lower down the hitch to get the drive wheel in contact with the land.
+1. Lower down the hitch to get the drive wheel in

 2. Check the ground wheel spring tension